iandebeer/gleibnif/README.md

 ### Stateful orchestration of workflows, expressed as Coloured Petri-Nets

-The Gleipnif State Engine handle consecutive Smart Contract invocations (the dApp Protocol) within the context of a encapsulating state machine (FSM) as expressed by a Petri Net and executed by an off-chain dApp-container.
+The D@WN State Engine handle consecutive Smart Contract invocations (the dApp Protocol) within the context of a encapsulating state machine (FSM) as expressed by a Petri Net and executed by an off-chain dApp-container.

 In general Petri-Nets is a directed acyclic graph that maps Places (circles) to Transitions (rectangles) and Transitions to Places via Arcs (arrows).
 It is well suited for describing the flow of concurrent processes.
 This maps perfectly to the of Stages (Places) and Actions (Transitions)